pylipp/financeager/README.md

 ### Database back-ends

 Want to use a different database?
-Derive a custom class from `pocket.Pocket` and `pocket.utils.DatabaseClient` and implement the CRUD methods.
+Derive a custom class from `pocket.Pocket` and `pocket.utils.DatabaseInterface` and implement the CRUD methods.
 Modify `pocket.POCKET_CLASSES` accordingly to register the new pocket type.

 ### Plugin support